BlwAvg/helpers/Nano_KVM_HID_Updater.md

 1. Figure out what HID information you want to use.
 DeviceHunt.com is great.
 The link pulls up the HID information for Logitech.
     - `https://devicehunt.com/view/type/usb/vendor/046D`

-2. Stops the usb device
+2. Stop the usb device
     - `echo "" | tee /sys/kernel/config/usb_gadget/g0/UDC`

 3. Change the hid on the Nano KVM - MAKE UP YOUR OWN SERIAL NUMBER